k-barton/komodor/README.md

   run “R: check connection” macro in “R Tools” toolbox.
 * Connection timeout on longer operations: a prompt is shown as if the calculation in R has finished and no output is shown. (version < 0.4)
-* R object browser is refreshed manually (click sidebar's refresh button) Automatic refreshing may become an option in future.
 * Syntax highlighting: when R is a sub-language (in Rd or Rmarkdown files), the colouring dissappears occassionally.
 There is also some flickering inside Roxygen comments.
 This seems to be related to brace counting in UDL